Nursing

 - A summary is effective for linking diverse work experiences.

-Quantify and qualify your nursing work experience
+How to measure and describe your nursing work experience

-Conversely, a registered nurse position may require one year of direct patient care.
+On the other hand, a registered nurse position may require one year of direct patient care.
 The responsibilities, in this case, are not very demanding.
 If you lack experience overall, you can include any academic projects and voluntary work that is relevant to the nursing job description.

-Writing your job experience bullet points for your nursing CV
+How to write your job experience bullet points for your nursing CV

 Three examples of poor job experience bullet points for nurses: